Geraldo Perdomo Player Props: Diamondbacks vs. Royals

-The Arizona Diamondbacks and Geraldo Perdomo, who went 0-for-1 last time out, take on Brad Keller and the Kansas City Royals at Chase Field, Monday at 9:40 PM ET.
+Geraldo Perdomo -- hitting .367 with two doubles, a triple, two walks and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the Kansas City Royals, with Brady Singer on the hill, on April 25 at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Padres.
+In his last appearance, he strung together two hits (going 2-for-4 with an RBI) against the Royals.

 Geraldo Perdomo Game Info & Props vs. the Royals